Workbooks

 Explorations are represented in the URL, so the exploration can be shared by simply copy/pasting the URL to another user.

 If you want to save your exploration, select Save from the file menu.
-You can choose to either save to the current workbook or save to a new workbook (by selecting ‘Save As…’).
+This will add all current changes into the saved workbook.